-13. The next winter, they that were with Ramphias went presently forward, as far as [the hill] The supplies go.
-Pierium in Thessaly.
+13. The next winter, they that were with Ramphias went presently forward, as far as [the hill] Pierium in Thessaly.
 But the Thessalians forbidding them to go on, and Brasidas, to whom they were carrying this army, being dead, they returned homewards: conceiving that the opportunity now served not, both because the Athenians were upon this overthrow gone away, and for that they themselves were unable to perform any of those designs which the other had intended.
 But the principal cause of their return was this: that they knew at their coming forth, that the Lacedæmonians had their minds more set upon a peace than war.
+14. Presently after the battle of Amphipolis and return of Rhamphias out of Thessaly, it fell out that neither side did any act of war, but were inclined rather to a peace: the Athenians for the blow they had received at Delium, and this other a little after at Amphipolis; and because they had no longer that confident hope in their strength, on which they relied when formerly they refused the peace, as having conceived upon their present success that they should have had the upper hand; also year x.
+A. C. 422.
+Ol.
+89. 3.
+The Athenians and Lacedæmonians incline to peace.

-ing to Brasidas, hearing of his death, return to Lacedæmon.
+The supplies going to Brasidas, hearing of his death, return to Lacedæmon.